mimich1984/jekyll-now/index.md

 April 2014 - Present

 As a Technical Lead I ensure the deliveries of the team are in line with the specifications; both the requirements and the code.
-I also participate in project design and communicate with the Architects to make sure implementation is in line wit their objectives.
+I also participate in project design and communicate with the Architects to make sure implementation is in line with their objectives.

 As a Backend Software Developer I maintain the current acquirer connections, perform upgrades on existing ones to support new features, enhance the existing services.
 I also participate in the platform stability by managing and solving real-time issues.